cyverse/DSIMetrics/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The Data Science Institute (DSI) Metrics System is an end-to-end solution for streamlining data collection and workshop management.
 It automatically fetches registration data from Qualtrics and attendance information from Zoom, cleans and processes the data, and uploads it to a Postgres database.
-The system offers front-end CRUD and visualization tools hosted using Budibase, allowing authorized users to interact directly with the database.
+The system offers front-end CRUD (create, read, update, delete) and visualization tools hosted using Budibase, allowing authorized users to interact directly with the database.
 The system is hosted on a virtual machine on the [Cyverse](https://cyverse.org/) network.
 Access to the system is restricted to authorized users due to University and FERPA regulations.
 ### Quick Links
 * [DSI Metrics System](https://dsi-metrics.cyverse.org)
 * [Zoom API authorization](https://cerberus.cyverse.org)